amonks/wafelijzer/developers.md

 If you're into this kind of thing, and you'd like to hack on Wafelijzer, please do!

-[Fork](https://github.com/belgianman/wafelijzer/fork) the project repository, make and commit your changes, and submit a pull request.
+[Fork](https://github.com/belgianman/wafelijzer/fork) the project repository, make and commit your changes, and submit a pull request if you make anything cool.

 Wafelijzer is built with Ruby, using the [http://www.padrinorb.com/](Padrino) framework.
 It uses [http://slim-lang.com/](Slim) and [http://sass-lang.com/](Sass) for templating.
 It uses [Sequel](http://sequel.jeremyevans.net/) to connect to a PostgreSQL database.